 On February 14, 1820, William Skeen was appointed sheriff and ordered to give bond.

 Early Versailles Bridge

-September 9, 1871, a contract was let by the Ripley County Board of Commissioners to George Shook to repair the Laughery Creek bridge.
+September 9, 1871, a contract was let by the Ripley County Board of Commissioners to George Shook to repair the Laughery Creek Bridge.
 The sill was to be 58 feet long, 13x17 inches, plus two sills 20 feet long and 14x14, 4 sills 6 feet long and 12x14 inches.
-To roof the bridge and weatherboard it with poplar wood.
-Also to pain and cover sills with tin.
+This included roofing the bridge, weatherboarding it with poplar wood, painting, and covering sills with tin.
 For all this he was to receive $500.